PProvost/www.peterprovost.org/source/_posts/2012/2012-04-22-editing-octopress-slash-jekyll-posts-in-vim.md

  - jekyll
  - octopress
 ---

+***Update*** - I was able to get backtick code blocks working much better, and made a stab at the YAML Front Matter, but it doesn't seem to work using `syntax include`.
+See the [git repo][3] for the updated source.

 I use [Vim][6] as my day-to-day, non-IDE text editor.
 Yeah, I know everyone is in love with Notepad2, Notepad+ or whatever the new favorite on the block is.
 I've